 ⚡ Drill smarter, not harder — power and precision in your hands!

 The DEWALT DWD210G corded electric drill features a robust 10-amp motor with patented design delivering 50% more power and overload protection.
-It offers variable speed control up to 1250 RPM with a reversing switch, a comfortable soft grip pistol handle, and a 360-degree locking side handle for enhanced control.
-Built with a metal-gear housing, this drill is engineered for durability and reliability on any jobsite.
+It offers variable speed up to 1250 RPM with a reversing switch, a comfortable soft grip pistol handle, and a 360-degree locking side handle for enhanced control.
+Built with a metal-gear housing, this drill is engineered for durability and reliability on demanding job sites.

 Brand | DEWALT |